 - Infections, such as stomach flu or food poisoning

-Other more serious causes of abdominal pain might include conditions such as appendicitis, gallstones, or even ovarian cysts in women.
+In some cases, abdominal pain is associated with diarrhea and stomach pain, which can indicate underlying gastrointestinal issues.
 Identifying the nature of your pain can help you determine whether it’s something that can be managed at home or if you need professional care.

 When Is Abdominal Pain a Medical Emergency?

-- Blood in stool or vomit: If you notice blood in your stool or vomit, this could indicate internal bleeding, which requires immediate attention.
+- Blood in stool or vomit: Any blood could point to internal bleeding, requiring urgent evaluation.

-- Difficulty breathing or chest pain: Abdominal pain that’s associated with shortness of breath or chest pain could be a sign of a heart attack, requiring urgent medical care.
+- Difficulty breathing or chest pain: Abdominal pain with shortness of breath or chest pressure could signal a heart attack and needs emergency care.

 When Is It Safe to Wait?